chapagetti with egg cheese

 What is Black Bean Sauce Made Of?

-Black bean sauce in Black bean noodles is typically made from fermented black beans, pork, cabbage, and sugar.
+Black bean sauce in Korean Black bean noodles is typically made from fermented black beans, pork, cabbage, and sugar.
 Since you need to sauté the chunjang (black bean paste) to make this sauce, most people either buy pre-cooked chunjang or jjajang powder at home.

 In fact, many Koreans don’t make jajangmyeon at home.
 Instead, they prefer ordering it from Korean-style Chinese restaurants.
 When cooking at home, people usually purchase an instant jjajang sauce packet and serve it over rice, often making jjajangbap (jjajang rice) rather than using noodles.